Éire: As a state name

 Ireland uses Éire as the country name on both its postage stamps and coinage.

 Article 4 of the Irish constitution adopted in 1937 by the government under Éamon de Valera states "Éire is the name of the state, or in the English language, Ireland".
 The Constitution's English-language preamble also describes the population as "We, the people of Éire".
 Despite the fact that Article 8 designated Irish as the "national" and "first official" language, Éire has to some extent passed out of everyday conversation and literature, and the state is referred to as Ireland or its equivalent in all other languages.

-The name "Éire" has been used on Irish postage stamps since 1922; on all Irish coinage (including Irish euro coins); and together with "Ireland" on passports and other official state documents issued since 1937. "Éire" is used on the seal of the president of Ireland.
+The name "Éire" has been used on Irish postage stamps since 1922; on all Irish coinage (including Irish euro coins); and together with "Ireland" on passports and other official state documents issued since 1937. "Éire" is used on the seal of the President of Ireland.

-Initially, after 1937 the United Kingdom insisted on using only the name "Eire" and refused to accept the name "Ireland".
-It adopted the Eire (Confirmation of Agreements) Act 1938 putting in law that position.
-At the 1948 Summer Olympics in London the organisers insisted that the Irish team march under the banner "Eire" notwithstanding that every other team was marching according to what their name was in English.
+Initially, after 1937, the United Kingdom insisted on using only the name "Eire" and refused to accept the name "Ireland".
+It adopted the Eire (Confirmation of Agreements) Act 1938, putting in law that position.
+At the 1948 Summer Olympics in London, the organisers insisted that the Irish team march under the banner "Eire" notwithstanding that every other team was marching according to what their name was in English.
 The UK Government generally avoided all reference to "Ireland" in connection with the state and used what Senator Thomas O'Connell described as "sneering titles such as Eirish".
 However, the term "Eirish" was also used by some writers in the US, who referred to "the Eirish people".
 Using the genitive form Éireann as an adjective, the UK media would refer to "Eireann Ministers" and the "Eireann Army".
 The Ireland Act 1949 changed this to "Republic of Ireland".
 It was not until after the 1998 Good Friday Agreement that the UK government accepted the preferred name of simply "Ireland", at the same time as the Republic of Ireland dropped its territorial claim over Northern Ireland.

 Before the 1937 Constitution, "Saorstát Éireann" (the Irish name of the Irish Free State) was generally used.

-During the Emergency (as the Second World War was known), Irish ships had "EIRE" (and the Irish tricolour) painted large on their sides and deck, to identify them as neutrals.
+During the Emergency (as World War II was known), Irish ships had "EIRE" (and the Irish tricolour) painted large on their sides and deck, to identify them as neutrals.

 In the 1947 Sinn Féin Funds case, a co-defendant was cited as "the Attorney General of Eire" in the High and Supreme Court cases, and there were similar cases where "Eire" was used in the late 1940s as a descriptor of the state in English.